lazorfuzz/liowebrtc/README.md

 ### Methods

+`attachStream(stream, el)` - attaches a media stream to a video or audio element
+- `MediaStream stream` - an object representing a media stream
+- `HTMLElement el` - the element (or ref if you're using React) to attach the media stream to, usually a video or audio element

+`broadcast(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server (similar to `shout`, but not p2p).
+Listen for peers' broadcasts on the `receivedSignalData` event.

 `createRoom(name, callback)` - emits the `create` event and optionally invokes `callback` on response

+`disconnect()` - calls `disconnect` on the signaling connection and deletes it.
+Peers will still be available

+`emit(eventLabel, ...args)` - emit arbitrary event (Emits locally.
+To emit stuff to the room, use `broadcast`)

+`getContainerId(peer)` - get the DOM id associated with a peer's media element.
+In JSX, you will need to set the id of the container element to this value

+`getId(peer)` - get the DOM id associated with a peer's media stream.
+In JSX, you will need to set the id of the peer's media element to this value.

+`getLocalScreen()` - returns the local screen stream

+`getPeerByNick(nick)` - returns a peer with a given `nick`

+`getPeers(sessionId, type)` - returns all peers by `sessionId` and/or `type`

 `joinRoom(name, callback)` - joins the room `name`.
 Callback is invoked with `callback(err, roomDescription)` where `roomDescription` is yielded by the connection on the `join` event.
 See [signalmaster](https://github.com/andyet/signalmaster) for details about rooms.

-`startLocalVideo()` - starts the local video or audio streams with the `media` options provided in the config
+`leaveRoom()` - leaves the currently joined room and stops local screen share

 `mute()` - mutes the local audio stream to your peers (stops sending audio in the WebRTC audio channel)

+`on(ev, fn)` - creates an event listener for event `ev`

-`unmute()` - unmutes the audio stream to your peers (resumes sending audio in the WebRTC audio channel)
+`pause()` - pauses both video and audio streams to your peers

 `pauseVideo()` - pauses the video stream to your peers (stops sending video in the WebRTC video channel)

+`resume()` - resumes sending video and audio to your peers

 `resumeVideo()` - resumes the video stream to your peers (resumes sending video in the WebRTC video channel)

-`pause()` - pauses both video and audio streams to your peers

-`resume()` - resumes sending video and audio to your peers
+`sendDirectlyToAll(messageType, payload, channel)` - sends a message to all peers in the room via a data channel (same as `shout`, except you can specify your own data channel.
+Use this if you need to set up a new data channel, like a dedicated file-sharing channel, etc.)
+- `string channel` - (optional) the name of the data channel.
+If it doesn't exist, it will be created.

+`setVolumeForAll(volume)` - set the volume level for all peers

+`shareScreen(callback)` - initiates screen capture request to browser, then streams the video to peers in the room

 `shout(messageType, payload)` - sends a message
-to all peers in the room via the default data channel
+to all peers in the room via the default p2p data channel.
+Listen for peers' shouts on the `receivedPeerData` event.
 - `string messageType` - An arbitrary value that represents the classification of the payload
 - `object payload` - an arbitrary value or object to send to peers

+`startLocalVideo()` - starts the local video or audio streams with the `media` options provided in the config

+`stopLocalVideo()` - stops all local media streams

+`stopScreenShare()` - stops the screen share stream and removes it from the room

+`transmit(peer, messageType, payload)` - sends a message to a single peer in the room via the signaling server (similar to `whisper`, but not p2p).
+Listen for peers' transmissions on the `receivedSignalData` event.

+`unmute()` - unmutes the audio stream to your peers (resumes sending audio in the WebRTC audio channel)
+- `volume` - the volume level, between 0 and 1

-`whisper(peer, messageType, payload)` - sends a message to a single peer in the room via the default data channel
+`whisper(peer, messageType, payload)` - sends a message to a single peer in the room via the default p2p data channel.
+Listen for peers' whispers on the `receivedPeerData` event.
 - `string messageType` - An arbitrary value that represents the classification of the payload
 - `object payload` - an arbitrary value or object to send to peers

-`broadcast(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server (similar to `shout`, but not p2p)

-`sendDirectlyToAll(messageType, payload, channel)` - sends a message to all peers in the room via a data channel (same as `shout`, except you can specify your own data channel.
-Use this if you need to set up a new data channel)
-- `string channel` - (optional) the name of the data channel

-`getPeers(sessionId, type)` - returns all peers by `sessionId` and/or `type`

-`attachStream(stream, el)` - attaches a media stream to a video or audio element.
-- `MediaStream stream` - an object representing a media stream
-- `HTMLElement el` - the element (or ref if you're using React) to attach the media stream to

-`shareScreen(callback)` - initiates screen capture request to browser, then streams the video to peers in the room

-`getLocalScreen()` - returns the local screen stream

-`stopScreenShare()` - stops the screen share stream and removes it from the room

-`stopLocalVideo()` - stops all local media streams

-`setVolumeForAll(volume)` - used to set the volume level for all peers

-- `volume` - the volume level, between 0 and 1

-`leaveRoom()` - leaves the currently joined room and stops local screen share

-`disconnect()` - calls `disconnect` on the signaling connection and deletes it

-`getId(peer)` - get the DOM id associated with a peer's media stream.
-In JSX, you will need to set the id of the peer's media element to this value.

-`getContainerId(peer)` - get the DOM id associated with a peer's media element.
-In JSX, you will need to set the id of the container element to this value.

 ## Signaling

+WebRTC needs to be facilitated with signaling; a service that acts as a matchmaker for peers before they establish direct video/audio/data channels.
+Signaling can be done in any way, e.g. via good old fashioned carrier pigeons.
+Signaling services only need to fulfill the absolute minimal role of matchmaking peers.

+[Signalmaster](https://github.com/andyet/signalmaster) is a [socket.io](http://socket.io/) server signaling solution, and is very easy to set up. socket.io enables real-time, bidirectional communication between a client and server via web sockets.
+It also allows us to easily segment peers into "rooms."

+For emitting data to peers, LioWebRTC provides a unified, event-based API that enables peers to seamlessly switch between `shout`ing (p2p data channels) or `broadcast`ing (socket.io) to all the peers in a room.
+It's up to you to decide which protocol to use, but socket.io should ideally only be used for transmitting things like metadata, one-off events, etc. Both protocols are real-time, bidirectional, and event-based.

+When joining a room, the device becomes a node in a full mesh network consisting of every other peer in the room, opening a unique data channel to each peer.
+For video conferencing, that means a unique video, audio, and data channel is opened for each peer.

+The socket.io connection remains a single bi-directional pipeline between the client and the signaling server.
+It will always be a single connection no matter how many peers there are in the room.

 ### Connection

-For signaling, LioWebRTC uses [socket.io](http://socket.io/) to communicate with the signaling server, and returns a connection object.
+LioWebRTC wraps socketio-client and returns a connection object.
+This the connection to the signaling server.
 The connection object comes with the following methods:

-- `on(ev, fn)` - a method to set a listener
+- `on(ev, fn)` - a method to set a listener for event `ev`
 - `emit()` - send/emit arbitrary events on the connection
 - `getSessionId()` - returns the session ID of the connection
-- `disconnect()` - disconnect from the signaling server (closes the websocket)
+- `disconnect()` - disconnect from the signaling server (closes the web socket)

-### Signaling Server
+### Signaling Server Url

-LioWebRTC uses the signaling server provided for testing purposes by SimpleWebRTC.
+LioWebRTC uses the signalmaster server provided for testing purposes by SimpleWebRTC.
-In production, you will need to set up your own [signalmaster](https://github.com/andyet/signalmaster) server, and pass in your server's url when creating an instance of LioWebRTC.
+In production, you will need to set up your own [signalmaster](https://github.com/andyet/signalmaster) server (or any other socket.io solution that implements matchmaking).

 To start your signalmaster server in production mode using PM2, do the following:
 ```
 NODE_ENV=production pm2 start signalmaster
 ```
+Then pass your server's url into the LioWebRTC instantiation config.